Vitamin D Dosage

 Cod Liver Oil

 1 tablespoon of cod liver oil has a whopping 1200 IU of vitamin D. However, it is advised to avoid using cod liver oil daily, as it contains excessively high amount of vitamin A (at least 3000 IU per tablespoon).
 So, taking cod liver oil everyday may actually lead to vitamin A toxicity.

-People who eat organ meat such as beef liver are often criticized by health watchers as it contains too much cholesterol.
-However, eating it occasionally can help to reap its health benefits because 100 g serving of beef liver has approximately 45 IU of vitamin D. In any case, one should restrict intake of red meat to not more than 250 g per week.
+Organ meat like beef liver are often criticized by health watchers as it contains too much cholesterol.
+However, eating it occasionally can help to reap its health benefits, as 100 g serving of beef liver has approximately 45 IU of vitamin D. One should restrict intake of red meat to not more than 250 g per week.

 Did You Know?

 Getting enough vitamin D is crucial for proper working of muscle fibers.
 Low levels of vitamin D can slow down muscle function, cause muscle pain, in turn affecting the athletic performance.
 So, improving vitamin D levels can help to boost peak athletic performance.

 Ancient Greek athletes probably knew the importance of vitamin D in maintaining muscle coordination and strength.
 No wonder, their training sessions were held outside, in the hot sun.
 Also, they did not wear any clothes during the training session to ensure maximum exposure to vitamin D-producing sunrays.